Working with APIs

 • This behavior can be controlled with a formula to create conditional fetching logic

-Auto fetch is especially useful for GET requests where you want to display data immediately and keep it updated when related parameters change.
+Auto fetch is especially useful for HTTP GET requests where you want to display data immediately and keep it updated when related parameters change.
 Additionally, it enables server-side rendering (SSR) if configured in the Advanced tab.

 Test API requests